Go to Chamber Dashboard >> Member Manager Options To update the header & footer of your invoices.

 Step 1: Display only current members – Hide Lapsed members

-Keep your Chamber Business Directory up-to-date by displaying only those Businesses who’s memberships are paid.
-First set your Business Directory pages to show only members who are marked ‘current’ using the status shortcode:
+Keep your Business Directory up-to-date by displaying only the Business listings with paid memberships.
+First, set your Business Directory pages to show only members who are marked ‘current’ using the status shortcode:

 Step 2: Auto-Lapse overdue memberships